Common support tasks for data.gov.uk and CKAN

-This document covers some of the requests that GOV.UK Technical 2nd Line support may receive regarding data.gov.uk and CKAN (which is the publishing application behind data.gov.uk).
+This document covers some of the user requests regarding data.gov.uk and CKAN (which is the publishing application behind data.gov.uk).

 Separate documentation exists for publishers.